seedwing-io/seedwing-policy/README.md

 ### Other use cases

-Seedwing Policy is primarily concerned with software supply chain, but may be used in other contexts as well such as authorization policies for Apacke Kafka.
+Seedwing Policy is primarily concerned with software supply chain, but may be used in other contexts as well such as authorization policies for Apache Kafka.

 ## Minimum supported Rust version (MSRV)